okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-overview/main/index.md

   * [Update the widget styling](/docs/guides/oie-upgrade-sign-in-widget-styling/): Learn about the latest widget style updates.
   * [Update the widget i18n properties](/docs/guides/oie-upgrade-sign-in-widget-i18n/): Learn about the latest widget i18n property updates.

-* [Planning embedded auth app upgrades](/docs/guides/oie-upgrade-plan-embedded-upgrades/): Learn about how to embark on the upgrade process, the steps required, and how you can stage your upgrade.
+* [Plan embedded auth app upgrades](/docs/guides/oie-upgrade-plan-embedded-upgrades/): Learn about how to embark on the upgrade process, the steps required, and how you can stage your upgrade.
 Also discussed are suggestions on when to test and how to roll out the application upgrades to your users.

 * [Upgrade authentication services and applications to use the Interaction Code grant type](/docs/guides/implement-grant-type/interactioncode/main/#set-up-your-authorization-server): Learn how to configure your embedded applications and the corresponding authorization servers to use the Interaction Code grant type.